orlandotech/orlandotech.github.io/README.md

 Then -

-  0. Make sure you have git installed!
+  0. Make sure you have git installed.
 Read above.

   1. Fork this repository by clicking the "fork" button at the top right of the page